 About AmpAI¶

-AmpAI is the engine that drives the conversational AI tools within Amperity, including the Customer Data Agent and the AI Assistants.
-AmpAI lets you ask and answer complex questions about your customers, with support for visualizations, and operates over the data in the database.
+AmpAI is the engine that drives the conversational AI tools within Amperity, including the Customer Data Assistant and the AI Assistants.
+Use AmpAI to ask and answer complex questions about your customers, with support for visualizations, over the data in the database.

 AmpAI offers enterprise-grade privacy and security and is built on the Azure OpenAI Service.